-© Didier Cocatrix Marie-Luce Godinot Executive Vice President for Digital Transformation, Innovation, CSR and Information Systems at Bouygues Construction Is your organization taking the following actions?
-Automating emission footprint calculations and the generation of predictive insights for simulation .
-1 .
-8% 40% 37% 12% 3% ofemissions Investing in an emissions data cockpit / control tower to enable : 12% : 30% emissions data visualization : 46% : : 11% 1% Not doing it currently Not doing it currently Currently doing it Have scaled it Not sure and no plans in the but evaluating across the across some regions near future /business units organization Source: Capgemini Research Institute, Data for net zero survey, May-June 2022, N=900 organizations that have set net zero targets.
-Fig.16 visualization capabilities at scale Few organizations have built emissions data analytics and Invest in a carbon management and reporting solution.
+Marie-Luce Godinot Executive Vice President for Digital Transformation, Innovation, CSR and Information Systems at Bouygues Construction

+Few organizations have built emissions data analytics and visualization capabilities at scale Is your organization taking the following actions?
+Investion of the following actions?
+Investion of

+Source: Capgemini Research Institute, Data for net zero survey, May-June 2022, N=900 organizations that have set net zero targets.

+Invest in a carbon management and reporting solution.
 Organizations should also consider investing in a dedicated carbon management solution to facilitate carbon accounting and reporting.
 The lack of such a solution can add significantly to the cost and time involved in emissions data management, in addition to creating difficulties in maintaining an audit trail for emissions data, especially when organizations rely on spreadsheets to manage emissions data.
-This is also reflected in our survey with nearly two-thirds (63%) of organizations citing the lack of a dedicated carbon management tool as a key challenge (see Figure 17).
-In recent years, a number of startups (e.g., Persefoni, Sweep), large cloud service providers (e.g., Microsoft, Salesforce, SAP), as well as historical vendors of Environmental, Health, and Safety (EHS) software (e.g., UL 360, Enablon, Sphera) have introduced carbon management Few organizations have scaled the implementation of a carbon management solution solutions.
-However, only 13% of organizations in our survey say they have adopted a carbon management solution at scale.
+This is also reflected in our survey with nearly two-thirds (63%) of organizations citing the lack of a dedicated carbon management tool as a key challenge.
+In recent years, a number of startups (e.g., Persefoni, Sweep), large cloud service providers (e.g., Microsoft, Salesforce, SAP), as well as historical vendors of Environmental, Health, and Safety (EHS) software (e.g., UL 360, Enablon, Sphera) have introduced carbon management solutions.
+However, only

+Few organizations have scaled the implementation of a carbon management solution

+13% of organizations in our survey say they have adopted a carbon management solution at scale.

 Spanish financial services firm BBVA, for instance, has adopted a cloudbased carbon management solution to manage environmental data from its corporate buildings and network of offices.
 The solution automates data entry and calculations, enables granular analysis of global energy consumption, and provides alerts based on key indicators.
-Desirée Granda, Global Head of Premises and Services at BBVA, comments: "This new development allows us to make faster, more agile decisions and to follow up on the objectives established in our Global Eco-efficiency Plan."72
+Desirée Granda.
+Global Head of Premises and Services at BBVA, comments: "This new development allows us to make faster, more agile decisions and to follow up on the objectives established in our Global Eco-efficiency Plan."72 of organizations in our survey say they have set up processes at scale to build trust in emissions data